Master of Science in Health Informatics

 Due to the number of required online courses for this degree, the Health Informatics Program at KUMC does not meet the U.S. student visa requirements at this time.
 Therefore, we are unable to accept individuals who are on student visas.
 If you are in the U.S. on another type of visa, please contact him@kumc.edu for additional application requirements.

 Admission requirements are subject to change.
-In most cases, use the catalog of the year student entered the program.
+In most cases, use the catalog of the year the student entered the program.

 Degree requirements: